 Just as I was being carried away by all that promise of slapstick comedy, a thought came—quick, bright and flaring.
-What it would be like to go to a Pet Day though, if you didn’t own a pet?
-What would it be like to arrive pet-less and to be the only one in your class?
+What it would be like to go to a Pet Show though, if you didn’t own a pet?
+What would it be like to arrive pet-less on a Pet day and to be the only one in your class?

 Something about that thought wrung my heart out.